getnamo/TensorFlow-Unreal/README.md

 #### UTexture2D to float array (square textures)

-Convert a UTexture2D as grayscale to float array, assuming a square texture.
+Convert a UTexture2D as greyscale to float array, assuming a square texture.

 _Blueprint_